A 457 Plan might be a good choice for your retirement planning

 As with most retirement savings plans, funds are not made available until termination of employment, retirement, death, or in the event of specific circumstances or unforeseen financial emergency as defined by the IRS.

 Are There Catch Up Contributions Under A 457 Plan?

-For employees aged 50 or older, catch up contributions can be made to a 457 plan annually, with a contribution cap that varies by plan.
-Unused deferrals from prior years are not needed in order to take advantage of the over 50 catch up plan, and these contributions are not included in the total plan contribution limit.
+For employees aged 50 or older, catch-up contributions can be made to a 457 plan annually, with a contribution cap that varies by plan.
+Unused deferrals from prior years are not needed to take advantage of the over 50 catch-up plan, and these contributions are not included in the total plan contribution limit.
 This provision is applicable every year from age 50 until participation in the plan ceases.